The Top 10 Exercises to Get you Fit for your Skiing Holiday

 So check out our below Top 10 ski fitness exercises to get help you physically prepare for your ski holiday.
 The Ski Club of Great Britain recommends that 6 weeks of ski specific exercise will put you in good stead for your holiday in the Alps.
 Exercises 1 and 2 will focus on cardiovascular fitness.
 Exercises 3 – 6 will improve your strength + power.
 Finally exercises 7 – 10 will increase your static flexibility as opposed to dynamic flexibility.
 These stretches will help reduce muscle soreness after exercise and help get your muscles back to their original length.
 The pre skiing exercises will greatly help you prepare your body before hitting the slopes:

-Exercise 1: Aerobic Exercise: slow and steady.
-30 minutes to 1 hour
+Slow and Steady.
+30 minutes to 1 hour.

 The object here is to maintain a heart rate of somewhere between 55 – 80% of your maximum heart rate.
 If you don’t know what your maximum heart rate is that is not a problem.
 Just think during a cardio workout about trying to maintain a constant rate of exertion where your breathing quickens but you are not completely out of breath.
 You should develop a light sweat after about 10 minutes but you should still be able to carry on an conversation.
 Swimming, running and cycling are all good examples of aerobic exercise.